blippar/blippar-ar-sdk/faq.md

 # Content Creation and Publishing

-## What can be shown through the SDK?
-Is this the same for the Blippar app?
+## Can I publish the same AR content to both the Blippar app and the Blippar SDK?

-Yes, the SDK can display blipps developed for the Blippar app once they are made available for the SDK through the Hub publishing process.
-Currently the SDK triggers Augmented Reality content only (bespoke blipps).
+Yes, the AR experiences created on Blippbuilder/Blippbuilder Script can be published to both the Blippar app and the Blippar SDK.
+There is no need to re-create AR content for different apps.
+However, please get in touch with your account manager regards to which app(s) is included in your license.

 ## Are there templates that we can use to build blipps?

-The examples and demos on the developer portal can be used as starting templates.
+Blippbuilder comes with pre-designed widgets to allow creating AR experiences quickly and easily.
+Feel free to visit support.blippar.com to explore more inspirations.
+For blipps created on Blippbuilder Script, there are examples and demos on the [developer portal](https://support.blippar.com/hc/en-us/categories/115000595548-Blippar-Script-API-Documentation) can be used as starting templates

 ### How do I create content to be shown through the Blippar SDK inside my app?